Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Weakness, lameness, or limping

-• Struggling to walk or get up
+• Struggling to get up

 • An increase in aggression